vortexmakes/RKH/doc/readme.txt

 \note

-The \c HUInt and \c HInt will normally be the natural size for a particular machine.
+The \c HUInt and \c HInt will normally be the Platform-dependentnatural size for a particular machine.
 These types designates an integer type that is usually fastest to operate with among all integer types.